 The amount of the deferred tax is to be paid on distribution by a company of its 1999 through 2001 earnings to its shareholders.
 To monitor the accumulated net reinvested earnings, a Mexican taxpayer that defers a portion of the annual tax due is required to maintain a cumulative net reinvested earnings account (Cuenta de Utilidad Fiscal Neta Reinvertida or Reinvested CUFIN).
 This account is reduced by the amount of distributed dividends or income.
 The account is adjusted for inflation each period.
 The cumulative accounting for the Reinvested CUFIN requires a series of gross-ups and adjustments to earnings.

 2. Cuenta de Utilidad Fiscal Neta

+a.
+Background

-As noted in 1.b., above, the CUFIN represents a company's accumulated after-tax earnings.
+As noted in V.D.1.b., above, the CUFIN represents a company's accumulated after-tax earnings.
 A Mexican company is required to maintain a CUFIN account from which dividends are to be distributed.
 In broad terms, the CUFIN account represents a Mexican company's net taxable income less income taxes, profit sharing contributions and other nondeductible items.
 Annual net taxable income (i.e., Utilidad Fiscal Neta or UFIN) is a concept similar to “earnings and profits” (E&P) under U.S. tax principles in that it attempts to reflect the true economic earnings of a company.
 The CUFIN account serves a similar purpose in that it accounts for the previously taxed undistributed earnings of the company.

+b.
+Calculation of CUFIN

 The starting point in determining the annual UFIN of a company is the company's net taxable income for the year after any deductions for net operating loss carryforwards.
 The company's net taxable income is then reduced by income taxes (except amounts paid that relate to excess dividend distributions, as discussed below), profit sharing and, in general, certain other nondeductible expenses incurred by the company during the year, to arrive at the company's UFIN for the tax year.
 The amount so determined is then added to the accumulated CUFIN balance (adjusted for inflation) from previous years.
 As of January 1, 2002, if the result of the calculation is negative, the deficit is subtracted from the CUFIN balance.